HChandeepa/AI-Driven_Proactive_Maintenance_for_Warehouse_Temperature_Monitoring/README.md

 - **PythonAnywhere for deployment**

 ## License
-This project is licensed under the MIT License see the [LICENSE](LICENSE)file for details.
+This project is licensed under the MIT License see the [LICENSE](LICENSE) file for details.